How much screen time do your kids get each day?

 Studies explain a two-step process where risky behavior is likely to be adopted and continued by teens.

-- First, a teenager views “likes” or comments on a peer’s (or influencer’s) social post as an indication of socially desirable behavior.
+- First, a teenager views “likes” or comments on a peer or influencer’s social post as an indication of socially desirable behavior.
 This phenomenon is known as “behavioral display.”

 - Next, a teen mimics this socially desirable behavior and receives immediate feedback in the form of likes or comments.
 This is known as “behavioral reinforcement.”

-Social media provides the perfect environment for this two-step process, allowing teens to be influenced by the behaviors of their peers, find new behaviors to adopt and continue, and receive immediate feedback that rewards conforming to peer behavior.
+Social media provides the perfect environment for this two-step process, allowing teens to be influenced by the behaviors of their peers, find new behaviors to adopt and continue (even dangerous social media challenges or other risky behaviors), and receive immediate feedback that rewards conforming to peer behavior.

-Making sure our kids are safe while online is a constant battle of keeping up with the newest and best safeguards and technology.
-Trying to safeguard our children can seem overwhelming with so many different devices, apps, and social networking sites.
+Keeping kids safe online is a constant battle of keeping up with the newest and best safeguards and technology.
+Trying to safeguard our children can seem overwhelming across many different devices, apps, and social networking sites.

 Set Controls Across Networks, Devices, and Platforms